muhammadrehanazam/NOBEL_PRIZE/README.md

 ![NOBEL_PRIZE](https://github.com/muhammadrehanazam/NOBEL_PRIZE/blob/main/Nobel_Prize.png)

-#🏅 Nobel Prize Data Analysis
+# 🏅 Nobel Prize Data Analysis

 This project explores the Nobel Prize dataset to uncover key insights about the laureates.
-Using Python (pandas, matplotlib, seaborn), we analyze patterns across time, categories, gender, and geography.
+Using Python (**pandas**), we analyze patterns across time, categories, gender, and geography.

-##📂 Dataset
+## 📂 Dataset

-The dataset (nobel.csv) contains details about Nobel Prize winners from 1901 onwards, including:
+The dataset (`nobel.csv`) contains details about Nobel Prize winners from 1901 onwards, including:

-Year of award
+- Year of award

-Category (e.g., Physics, Chemistry, Peace, etc.)
+- Category (e.g., Physics, Chemistry, Peace, etc.)

-Laureate name and gender
+- Laureate name and gender

-Birth country and birth date
+- Birth country and birth date

-Prize share (whether the award was shared)
+- Prize share (whether the award was shared)

-#🎯 Objectives
+## 🎯 Objectives

-Identify the most commonly awarded gender and country
+- Identify the most commonly awarded gender and country

-Find the decade with the highest ratio of US-born laureates
+- Find the decade with the highest ratio of US-born laureates

-Discover the category & decade with the most female representation
+- Discover the category & decade with the most female representation

-Highlight the first female Nobel laureate
+- Highlight the first female Nobel laureate

-List individuals/organizations with multiple Nobel Prizes
+- List individuals/organizations with multiple Nobel Prizes

-#🛠️ Tools & Libraries
+## 🛠️ Tools & Libraries

-Python
+- Python

-pandas
+- pandas
+-